logwet/noverworld/README.md

 If you have a problem with the mod, a question or experience a crash follow these steps:
 1. Check the README to see if there's any relevant info on there, particularly the FAQ section.
-2. Check the GitHub Issues (including closed issues).
+2. If you have a question, ask it on the GitHub Discussions Q&A section [here](https://github.com/logwet/noverworld/discussions/categories/q-a).
 3. Check the GitHub Releases to see if a newer build has been released that addresses your problem.
 4. If you're experiencing a crash, make a GitHub issue and include the crash report.
 5. If none of the above steps are helpful, DM me on discord (I'm in HBG Hub, Javacord etc. under this name).
+I don't mind being pinged for help requests either.

 ## FAQ